anara-analytics/decision-intelligence-inventory-optimization-olist/README.md

 # Decision Intelligence System for Inventory & Profit Optimization in E-commerce SMEs (Olist Dataset)

+---

 ## Executive Summary

-This project presents an end-to-end Decision Intelligence System designed to optimize inventory management and profitability for e-commerce SMEs using the Olist dataset.
+This project presents an end-to-end Decision Intelligence System designed to improve inventory management efficiency and profitability for e-commerce Small and Medium-sized Enterprises (SMEs) using the Olist dataset.

-Unlike traditional business intelligence dashboards that focus only on historical reporting, this system integrates forecasting, optimization, and rule-based decision-making to generate actionable operational recommendations.
+The system goes beyond traditional business intelligence dashboards by integrating data engineering, forecasting, and rule-based decision logic into a unified analytical framework that supports operational decision-making.

-The system answers critical business questions such as:
+Instead of only describing historical performance, this system generates actionable business decisions such as:
-- What products should be reordered?
+- What products should be reordered
-- Which SKUs should be reduced or discontinued?
+- Which SKUs should be reduced or discontinued
-- Where is revenue at risk due to stockouts?
+- Where inventory risk and stockout exposure exist
-- How much working capital can be optimized?
+- How to optimize working capital allocation

-The goal is to demonstrate how data-driven decision systems can improve operational efficiency, reduce inventory waste, and increase profitability in small and medium-sized e-commerce businesses.
+This project demonstrates a scalable analytical framework that can be applied across retail, e-commerce, and logistics industries to improve supply chain efficiency and data-driven decision-making.

 ---

 ## Business Problem

-E-commerce SMEs often face inefficiencies in inventory management due to:
+E-commerce SMEs frequently face challenges in inventory and demand planning due to:

-- Lack of demand forecasting capabilities
+- Lack of accurate demand forecasting capabilities
-- Overstocking of low-performing SKUs
+- Overstocking of low-performing products
-- Stockouts of high-demand products
+- Stockouts of high-demand SKUs leading to lost revenue
-- Poor visibility into SKU-level profitability
+- Limited visibility into SKU-level profitability
-- Reactive rather than proactive decision-making
+- Reactive decision-making instead of proactive planning

-These inefficiencies lead to:
+These inefficiencies result in:
-- Lost sales due to stockouts
+- Revenue loss due to stockouts
 - Excess inventory holding costs
-- Reduced cash flow efficiency
+- Inefficient capital utilization
-- Suboptimal product portfolio management
+- Suboptimal product portfolio performance

-This project addresses these challenges by building a structured analytical system that transforms transactional data into forward-looking inventory decisions.
+This project addresses these challenges by developing a structured Decision Intelligence System that transforms raw transactional data into actionable inventory decisions.

 ---

 ## Solution Overview

-The system is designed as a multi-layer analytical architecture:
+The system is built as a multi-layer analytical architecture:

 ### 1. Data Layer
 - Olist e-commerce dataset (orders, products, customers, reviews)
-- Structured into relational and analytical tables
+- Structured into relational and analytical models
+- Data stored and managed in PostgreSQL

-### 2. Forecasting Layer
+### 2. Data Processing Layer (Python)
+Python is used for:
+- Data cleaning and preprocessing
+- Feature engineering for SKU-level analysis
+- Aggregation of transactional data into time-series structures
-- SKU-level demand forecasting
+- Preparation of datasets for forecasting and decision modeling

+### 3. Data Engineering Layer (SQL)
+SQL is used to:
+- Build fact and dimension tables
+- Create analytical views for reporting
+- Structure data into a scalable star schema model

+### 4. Forecasting Layer
-- Trend analysis and seasonality detection
+- SKU-level demand analysis and forecasting support
+- Time-series pattern identification
-- Forecast accuracy evaluation (MAE, MAPE)
+- Model evaluation using MAE and MAPE
-- Confidence scoring for predictions
+- Forecast confidence scoring for decision reliability

-### 3. Decision Engine Layer
+### 5. Decision Engine Layer
-A rule-based system that classifies each SKU into:
+A rule-based decision system classifies each SKU into:

 - Reorder Now
 - Hold